strongbox/strongbox-examples/hello-strongbox-nuget-visual-studio/README.md

 ### Add your repository to NuGet package sources
 To manage packages, you'll need to configure NuGet to acccess your storages by performing following steps:

 1. In Visual Studio Go to Tools --> Nuget Package Manager --> Package Manager Settings
 2. Select Package Sources  in the navigation menu
 3. To add a source, select +, edit the name, enter the URL or path in the Source control, and select Update.
 The source now appears in the selector drop-down.
-    4. The strongbox goup repository should be at the top of the list.
+4. The strongbox group repository should be at the top of the list.

 ![NuGet Package Resources](https://github.com/strongbox/strongbox/wiki/resources%2Fimages%2Fnuget%2FNuGet-Package-Resources.png "Add new NuGet Package Resources")